yardengliksman/BGU-MF/README.md

 - Number of correct responses out of total number of exercise of this type.
 - Mean response time (for correct responses) - per operation

-Example for the default version of the test can be found here: yardengliksman.github.io/BGU-MF/
+Example for the default version of the test can be found here: https://yardengliksman.github.io/BGU-MF/

 **Instructions for participants:** "answer as accurately and quickly as possible".

 **Citation:**

-Gliksman, Y., Berebbi, S., Hershman, R., & Henik, A. (2020).
+Gliksman, Y., Berebbi, S., Hershman, R., & Henik, A. (2022).
 BGU-MF: Ben-Gurion University Math Fluency Test.
-Manuscript under review.
+Applied Cognitive Psychology.
+36(2), 293-305. https://doi.org/10.1002/acp.3918